-In January, we took a short weekend vacation visiting the South Coast, Jervis Bay in particular located at the southern end is Booderee National Park.
+In January, we took a short weekend vacation to visiting the South Coast, Jervis Bay in particular, which is located at the southern end - Booderee National Park.
 The area is a coastal paradise in the Shoalhaven region.

 We took the scenic route of the Grand Pacific Driveway from Sydney to the Shoalhaven area.
 The route starts in the Royal National Park and continues for 140 kilometre as scenic coastal drive through rainforests, over the iconic Sea Cliff Bridge and through the coastal cities and townships of Wollongong, Shellharbour and Kiama.